bitrise-io/devcenter/_articles/reviews/how-to-run-your-images-locally-on.md

 1. Install [docker](https://www.docker.com/).
 2. Make sure you have your `bitrise.yml` in your repository (you don't have to commit it, but the file must exist in your repository's root directory).
 3. `cd` into your repository's directory on your Mac/Linux.
-4. `docker pull bitriseio/docker-android:latest`
+4. `docker pull quay.io/bitriseio/docker-android:latest` to pull the image from its registry.
-5. `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW`
+5. `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm quay.io/bitriseio/docker-android:latest bitrise run WORKFLOW`

    If you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
 For example, `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.